Havant: Economy

 The town's commerce, retired and commuter population swelled after World War II so as to be usually considered economically part of the Portsmouth conurbation, its part closest to the Brighton-Worthing-Littlehampton conurbation, as at the 2011 census, in population, within the 20 largest conurbations in the UK.

 The main shopping centre is called Meridian Shopping (formerly known as the Meridian Centre), as well as a pedestrianised section of West Street.
 The old town hall now houses The Spring Arts & Heritage Centre (formerly known as Havant Arts Centre).
 Havant is home to the local community radio station, Angel Radio which specialises in music of the pre-1960s era.

 Transport

 The multi-bay Havant town bus station is located adjacent the Meridian Shopping Centre and 0.3 km south—west of the railway station.
-The primary operator is Stagecoach with services to Portsmouth, Hayling Island, Leigh Park, Waterlooville, Petersfield, Emsworth, Chichester, and Bognor Regis.
-Additional services are provided by First Hampshire & Dorset covering Emsworth, Leigh Park, and Rowlands Castle.
+The primary operator is Stagecoach South with services to Portsmouth, Hayling Island, Leigh Park, Waterlooville, Petersfield, Emsworth, and Chichester.
+The council-run 27 route is also provided by Stagecoach South covering Emsworth, Leigh Park, and Rowlands Castle.

 The railway station is on north street with the current buildings dating from 1938.
-It is served by direct and frequent trains to London Waterloo and Portsmouth Harbour.
+It is served by direct and frequent trains to Guildford, London Waterloo, Chichester, Gatwick Airport, London Victoria, Worthing, Brighton, Portsmouth & Southsea, Portsmouth Harbour, Fareham and Southampton Central.